diab-ma/linkedlens/README.md

 This project was originally built for Knighthacks 2025 hackathon. https://devpost.com/software/linkedlens?ref_content=user-portfolio&ref_feature=in_progress

-linkedlens is a chrome extension to filter slop from your linkedin feed

 ## What it does

 linkedlens is a chrome extension to filter slop from your linkedin feed

 Posts get classified as either: